pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

 - **Load Times:** While not terrible, Pyodide does take around 5 seconds to load when the home page is visited.

-- **Debugging:** Debugging the Python code, while certainly doable, was not always straighforward.
+- **Debugging:** Debugging the Python code, while certainly doable, was not always straightforward.

 ## Data Components